rht-labs/tech-exercise/docs/1-the-manual-menace/15-mattermost-101.md

 4. When you log in to the Mattermost for the first time, you aren't part of any team, so you can't access your message channels.
 You can see the `Logout` button in the top-left corner.
     ![mattermost-no-team-logout-page](images/mattermost-no-team-logout-page.png)

-5. We have automation running that will onboard your tenant to MatterMost, when your team and channels are created for you, the `Logout` button in the top-left corner will turn to `Back` button.
+5. We have automation running that will onboard your tenant to Mattermost, when your team and channels are created for you, the `Logout` button in the top-left corner will turn to `Back` button.
 You can click on this to access your teams and associated channels.

     ![mattermost-no-team-back-page](images/mattermost-no-team-back-page.png)